CRMTechnologies/crmtdigital.com/content/insights/top-5-marketing-performance-metrics.md

 +++
 Earning the confidence of the CEO has always been an objective for marketing teams - and to do this there is a need to be able to prove the value of marketing.
 However, without being able to measure the right metrics, it’s difficult to demonstrate marketing performance.
 Data is a powerful asset to support this objective and platforms such as Domo and Power BI are great places to create dashboards to demonstrate marketing attribution.

-As starting point for marketers starting this journey of proving marketing's value, we've pulled together our top five metrics to look at deriving:
+As starting point for marketers on this journey of proving marketing's value, we've pulled together our top five metrics to look at deriving:

 **1. Leads by Channel**